kailash-manasarovar/statement/docs/timeline/2026/august.md

 - Given the mousses' utter horror with what God sent; us detestable, loathsome, bothersome people...
 - Me with the multiple and ever growing examples of their scheming, muck-raking, and shamefulness that I have detailed in this police statement.
-- And you with your one, giant, cataclysmic, tipping-the-earth-on-its-axis example.
+- And you with your one, giant, cataclysmic, tipping-the-earth-on-its-axis example, and likely more.
 - They decided they would cancel God Himself.
 - Because they do whatever they like while walking over everyone's backs like we're roads.
-- But, of course, all this means is that we have children, already!
+- But, of course, all this means is that we have children, already! - I thought they might have made children with my eggs and his sperm.
-- I'm kinda sad we don't, except I still believe we have time for this.
+- I'm kinda sad that's not true, except I still believe we have time for this.
-- And I believe it's three, just like my dreams and our prayers over my tortured mourning.
-- And yes, today I break forth into joyful shouting and cry aloud!
-No, just weeping actually.
+- No breaking forth into joyful shouting yet.
+Soon maybe.

 ### And as for your heart, my love - this is true